microsoft/sarif-sdk/README.md

     You can build in either VS 2015 or VS 2017, but at present the build requires certain assemblies that are supplied only in VS 2015, so it must be present.

+2. Ensure that your Visual Studio installation includes the components that support
+    - C# development
+    - C++ development
+    - Visual Studio extension (VSIX) development

-2. Open a Visual Studio 2015 _or_ Visual Studio 2017 Developer Command Prompt Window.
+3. Open a Visual Studio 2015 _or_ Visual Studio 2017 Developer Command Prompt Window.

-3. From the root directory of your local repo, run the command `BuildAndTest.cmd` This restores all necessary NuGet packages, builds the SDK, and runs all the tests.
+4. From the root directory of your local repo, run the command `BuildAndTest.cmd` This restores all necessary NuGet packages, builds the SDK, and runs all the tests.

     All build output appears in the `bld\` subdirectory of the repo root directory.

-4. After you have run `BuildAndTest.cmd` once, you can open any of the solution files in the `src\` directory in either Visual Studio 2015 or Visual Studio 2017, and build them by running **Rebuild Solution**.

     NOTE: You must run `BuildAndTest.cmd` once _before_ attempting to build in Visual Studio, to ensure that all required NuGet packages are available.

+5. After you have run `BuildAndTest.cmd` once, you can open any of the solution files in the `src\` directory in either Visual Studio 2015 or Visual Studio 2017, and build them by running **Rebuild Solution**.

 ## Accomplishing common tasks